BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on ring-fenced funds.pdf.md

 (i) Article 304 of Solvency II, which introduces a requirement for ringfencing regarding occupational retirement provision business and retirement benefits.
-As a result, this type of ring-fenced fund needs to be considered for a potential adjustment to own funds according to Articles 80 and 81 of Commission Delegated Regulation 2015/35.
+As a result, this type of ring-fenced fund needs to be considered for a potential adjustment to own funds according to Articles 80 and 81 of Commission Delegated Regulation.
 However, the requirement in Article 217 of Commission Delegated Regulation 2015/35 to calculate the SCR as the sum of notional SCRs for the ring-fenced funds and the remaining part does not apply, as Article 304 of Solvency II permits diversification